paulodiovani/blog.diovani.com/technology/_posts/2025-08-01-linux-like-config-for-macos.md

 To install [Alacritty] you can download from its website or use Homebrew.

-Due to the lack of [notarization], Alacritty app is held on quarantine by default, not allowing to start the application.
+Due to the lack of [notarization], the Alacritty application is held on quarantine by default, not allowing it to be started.
 To avoid this issue you can explicitly remove the quarantine as below.

 ```bash
 brew install --cask alacritty --no-quarantine